 For more on this ministry's approach to a contemplative retreat, click here.

-April Allison is a member of Ann Arbor Monthly Meeting (Lake Erie Yearly Meeting) and is in the midst of our Mentoring Program.
+April Allison is a member of Red Cedar Monthly Meeting (Lake Erie Yearly Meeting) and is in the midst of our Mentoring Program.

 Linda Chidsey is a recorded minister in New York Yearly Meeting and former clerk of that yearly meeting.

 Catherine Cox is a member of Goose Creek Monthly Meeting (Baltimore Yearly Meeting), is a graduate of our program On Being a Spiritual Nurturer, and is in the midst of our Mentoring Program.